Modified on June 4, 2014

 Section 2.
 Officers.

-Any regular member in good standing with a minimum of one year membership in the chapter shall be eligible for nomination and election to office in IABC/Phoenix.
-Nominees for President and Executive Vice President must be members of the International Association of IABC.
+Any professional member in good standing with a minimum of one year membership in IABC and one quarter (three months) of membership in the chapter shall be eligible for nomination and election to office in IABC Phoenix.

 Section 4.
 Nomination of Officers.